Lemon-lbo/AppliedMachineLearning/Assignment4/README.md

-# Assignment 4: Containerization and CI
+# Assignment 4: Containerization and Continuous Integration

 This assignment adds Docker containerization and a simple continuous integration step on top of the spam classifier Flask app from Assignment 3.